SixArmDonkey/magicgraph/README.md

 4. Roll back the changes on failure

 Transactions are based on a single interface [ITransaction](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-ITransaction.html), and can have multiple implementations used to support various persistence layers.
-MagicGraph fully supports using multiple, and different, persistence layers concurrently.
+Magic Graph fully supports using multiple, and different, persistence layers concurrently.
 Transactions can be considered an adapter, which executes persistence-specific commands used to implement the required commit and rollback functionality.

-Currently, MagicGraph ships with a single transaction type: [MySQLTransaction](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-MySQLTransaction.html)
+Currently, Magic Graph ships with a single transaction type: [MySQLTransaction](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-MySQLTransaction.html)

 ### Creating a Transaction

 At the heart of any transaction is the code to be executed.
-In MagicGraph, the interface [IRunnable](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-IRunnable.html) is used to define the code to be executed within a transaction.
+In Magic Graph, the interface [IRunnable](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-IRunnable.html) is used to define the code to be executed within a transaction.
 This type exists, because each persistence type will require a subclass of IRunnable to be created.
 These types are used to group transactions by persistence type, and to expose persistence-specific methods that may be required when working with the transactions.
 For example, [ISQLRunnable](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-persist-ISQLRunnable.html) is used